-223. A hearing was held from 22-27 January 2018 in Geneva, Switzerland.
+221. A hearing was held in this procedure from 22-27 January 2018 in Geneva, Switzerland.
 The Panel was assisted by Mr. Brent J. Nowicki, Managing Counsel to the CAS, and Mr. Edward Craven and Mr. Andrew Smith, ad hoc clerks.
 Over the course of the six-day hearing, the following individuals attended the Athlete's hearing: